Philadelphia Flyers: Broad Street Bullies (1971–1981)

 The team began to shift to a more aggressive style of play while also dominating on offense during this time.
 Bobby Clarke continued to progress as he led the team in scoring in 1971–72 and became the first Flyer to win an NHL award, the Bill Masterton Memorial Trophy for perseverance, sportsmanship and dedication to hockey.
 However, in the season's final game, the Flyers needed a win or a tie against the second-year Buffalo Sabres to beat out Pittsburgh for the final playoff spot.
 The score was tied late in the game, but with just four seconds on the clock, former Flyer Gerry Meehan took a shot from just inside the blue line that eluded Flyers goaltender Doug Favell.
 The Flyers lost the head-to-head tiebreaker to Pittsburgh and missed the playoffs.

 As it turned out, it was the last time the Flyers missed the playoffs for 18 years.
 In the 1972–73 season the Flyers got rid of the mediocre expansion team label and instead became the intimidating "Broad Street Bullies", a nickname coined by Jack Chevalier and Pete Cafone of the Philadelphia Bulletin on January 3, 1973, after a 3–1 brawling victory over the Atlanta Flames that led Chevalier to write in his game account, "The image of the fightin' Flyers spreading gradually around the NHL, and people are dreaming up wild nicknames.
 They're the Mean Machine, the Bullies of Broad Street and Freddy's Philistines."
 Cafone wrote the accompanying headline: "Broad Street Bullies Muscle Atlanta."
 That same month, Clarke was the youngest player (at that time) in NHL history to be named team captain, replacing Ed Van Impe.
 Rick MacLeish became the first Flyer to score 50 goals in a season and the Flyers recorded their first winning season.

-An overtime goal by Gary Dornhoefer in Game 5 turned the tide of their first-round series with the Minnesota North Stars in the Flyers' favor, as the Flyers got their first playoff series win in six games.
-However, they were outmatched in the semi-finals by the Montreal Canadiens, losing in five games.
+An overtime goal by Gary Dornhoefer in game five turned the tide of their first-round series with the Minnesota North Stars in the Flyers' favor, as the Flyers got their first playoff series win in six games.
+However, they were outmatched in the semifinals by the Montreal Canadiens, losing in five games.
 After the season, Clarke became the first expansion team player to be awarded the Hart Memorial Trophy as the NHL's most valuable player.